lone-pro/Website-Ecom/README.md

     6. Put http://localhost:8080/FinalProject/ in your browser and this will launch the website using Docker

-To Log in with Adminisniter
+To Log in with administration

     1. Email is EECS4413@gmail.com
     2. Password is 4413